jadis0x/Il2CppInspectorPro/README.md

 > [!NOTE]
 > As not all of the old UI features are implemented in the new UIs yet,
-> the old ones are still built by GitHub Actions and available in the releases with the `Old` suffix.
+> the old ones are still built by GitHub Actions and available in the releases with the `Legacy` suffix.

 > [!IMPORTANT]
 > The below README is still largely based on the original Il2CppInspector documentation,
 > and may not reflect all of the changes/differences in Il2CppInspectorRedux.
 > Notably, it still features the old UIs and not the new Redux ones,
-> among others that have been removed in Redux.
+> among other features that have been removed in Redux.

 ### Main features

 * Output IL2CPP type definitions, metadata and method pointers as **[C# stub code](#creating-c-prototypes)**

-* Create **.NET assembly shim DLLs** containing the IL2CPP application structure and metadata for use in decompilers such as [ILSpy](https://github.com/icsharpcode/ILSpy), [dnSpy](https://github.com/dnSpy/dnSpy), Unity asset loading with [AssetStudio](https://github.com/Perfare/AssetStudio) or managed proxy generation with [Il2CppAssemblyUnhollower](https://github.com/knah/Il2CppAssemblyUnhollower)
+* Create **.NET assembly shim DLLs** containing the IL2CPP application structure and metadata for use in decompilers such as [ILSpy](https://github.com/icsharpcode/ILSpy), [dnSpy](https://github.com/dnSpyEx/dnSpy), Unity asset loading with [AssetStudio](https://github.com/Perfare/AssetStudio) or managed proxy generation with [Il2CppAssemblyUnhollower](https://github.com/knah/Il2CppAssemblyUnhollower)

 * Create **[C++ scaffolding](#creating-c-scaffolding-or-a-dll-injection-project)** for all types, methods, function pointers and API functions in an IL2CPP application for use in x64dbg, Cydia Substrate etc.